Fact-checked

 • fever;

-• anemia (reduction of hemoglobin);
+• anemia (decreased hemoglobin);

 • hepatosplenomegaly (simultaneous enlargement of the liver and spleen);